Dhaka Wanderers Club: Strongest in East Pakistan (1948–1956)

-In 1955, Wanderers became the first club to win the First Division after East Bengal was dissolved and replaced by East Pakistan with the implementation of the One Unit Scheme.
-However, controversy over the league season remains, as it was abandoned midway due to a flood.
+In 1955, Wanderers won their third-consecutive First Division League title.
+However, controversy over the league season remains, as it was abandoned midway due to regional flood.
 The club was leading the points table until the league was abandoned, and according to their officials during that period, Wanderers were eventually declared champions by the authorities that year.
-On 15 August 1955, the club defeated I.G.
-Police XI 2–0 in the Independence Day Tournament final held in Dhaka.
-In the same year, the club again participated in the IFA Shield, where they eventually exited in the quarter-finals and, in turn, gained subcontinental recognition.
+On 14 August 1955, the club defeated I.G.
+Police XI 2–1 in the Independence Day Tournament final held in Mohammedan Sports Ground in Dhaka.
+Both goals were scored by the club's Anglo-Indian right-outside, Robson.
+In the same year, the club participated in the IFA Shield for the third consecutive year.
+Beginning in the first round on 21 September, they defeated Maharana Club of Guwahati 2–0, with goals from Abdur Rahim and Tajul Islam Manna.
+In the second round, held on 23 September, the club were eliminated after a 1–0 defeat to Sibasagar Amateur Club.

 Rivalry with Dhaka Mohammedan (1956–1966)

 Dhaka Wanderers Club at the 1960 Aga Khan Gold Cup in Dhaka.

-In 1956, many key players from the club, including Amir Jang Ghaznavi, Fazlur Rahman Arzoo, Kabir Ahmed, Shoki Samad, Bahram and Ashraf Chowdhury, joined Mohammedan Sporting Club due to an internal conflict with the club's officials.
-Despite this, the club kept hold of center-half Nabi Chowdhury, who led a young team to their record fourth consecutive First Division title.
-Mohammedan, the initial favorites, finished as unbeaten runners-up and were tied on points with Wanderers.
-However, Mohammedan refused to play a playoff final, so the East Pakistan Sports Federation awarded the trophy to the Wanderers.
+In 1956, many key players from the club, including Amir Jang Ghaznavi, Bahram, Fazlur Rahman Arzu, Kabir Ahmed, Shoki Samad, and Ashraf Chowdhury, joined Mohammedan Sporting Club following an internal conflict with the club’s officials, despite this, the club signed centre-half Nabi Chowdhury, who led a young team to a record fourth consecutive First Division title.
+Mohammedan, the initial favourites, finished as runner-up and were level on points with Wanderers after the league was held in a single-leg format, but their refusal to play a playoff final led the East Pakistan Sports Federation (EPSF) to award the trophy to the Wanderers.
+In September, Wanderers again participated in the IFA Shield, defeating Maharana Club 2–1 in the first round on 5 September with goals from Rashid Chunna and SA Jamman Mukta, before drawing the first two matches against Bally Protiva Club and losing the third replay 0–3 on 12 September.

 On 14 August 1957, Wanderers tied 1–1 with Police AC to gain joint ownership of the Independence Day Tournament.
 However, their league dominance was finally put to an end by arch-rivals, Mohammedan, who won their maiden First Division title that year.
-In 1958, the club finished outside of the top three as Azad Sporting Club clinched the league title.
+In 1958, the club withdrew mid-season after disagreements with the EPSF over the association's handling of league fixtures.
+On 23 August 1959, the club jointly won the Ronaldshay Shield alongside Lahore's Rangers Club, playing out a goalless draw in the final held at the Dhaka Stadium.
+Wanderers earned the right to keep the trophy for the first six months through a coin toss.